Tapping into artificial intelligence’s real benefits for clinicians and patients

-Some of the healthcare industry’s biggest challenges today are centered on lack of resources needed to make a practice run.
+Some of the healthcare industry’s biggest challenges today are centered on a lack of resources needed to make a practice run.
 Turnover rates are high, there’s a shortage of labor, and the remaining physicians at hospitals and medical offices across the U.S. are faced with overwhelming amounts of work.
 Many healthcare workers across the country are disillusioned with the state of healthcare, and many believe that we’ve already hit a breaking point.

 But what if technology could help reduce some of this burden?
 What if automation and intuitive machine learning could take administrative work off physicians’ plates, allowing them more time in their day and focus on patient care, instead of documentation and administration?